-I agree to the conditions of the online/telephone exchange/withdrawal authorization unless I have declined those privileges and agree to indemnify and hold harmless CB&T; any of its affiliates or mutual funds managed by such affiliates; and each of their respective directors; trustees; officers; employees; and agents for any loss, expense or cost arising from such instructions once the privileges have been established.
+I agree to the conditions of the online/telephone exchange and withdrawal authorization unless I have declined those privileges and agree to indemnify and hold harmless CB&T; any of its affiliates or mutual funds managed by such affiliates; and each of their respective directors; trustees; officers; employees; and agents from any loss, expense or cost arising from such instructions once the online/telephone exchange and/or withdrawal privileges have been established.

-I certify, under penalty of perjury, that my Social Security number is correct and authorize the financial professional assigned to my account to have access to my account and to act on my behalf with respect to my account.
+I certify under penalty of perjury that my Social Security number is correct.
+I also certify that, if I am married and have not named my spouse as primary beneficiary, I have consulted my financial professional about the need for spousal consent.
+If no beneficiary is named, the Custodial Agreement default will apply.
+I authorize the financial professional assigned to my account to have access to my account and to act on my behalf with respect to my account.
 If applicable, I acknowledge that I have received and read a copy of my financial professional's SEC Form CRS.

-I understand that, to comply with federal regulations, information provided on this application will be used to verify my identity.
+I understand that to comply with federal regulations, information provided on this application will be used to verify my identity.
 For example, my identity may be verified through the use of a database maintained by a third party.
 If CB&T is unable to verify my identity, I understand that CB&T may need to take action, possibly including closing my account and withdrawing the shares at the current market price, and that such action may have tax consequences, including a tax penalty.
-I understand that CB&T reserves the right to require original documents or original certification of documents.

 If this document is signed electronically, I consent to be legally bound by this document and subsequent terms governing it.
-The electronically signed copy of this document should be considered equivalent to a printed form in that it is the true, complete, valid, authentic and enforceable record of the document, admissible in judicial or administrative proceedings.
+The electronic copy of this document should be considered equivalent to a printed form in that it is the true, complete, valid, authentic and enforceable record of the document, admissible in judicial or administrative proceedings.
 I agree not to contest the admissibility or enforceability of the electronically stored copy of this document.
 A copy of this document will be made available to me as required.

-Name of inherited IRA account holder or authorized person (print) Signature of inherited IRA account holder or authorized person Date (mm/dd/yyyy)
+Signature of SARSEP IRA owner Date (mm/dd/yyyy)

 This document may not be signed using Adobe Acrobat Reader's "fill and sign" feature.

-Date

-(mm/dd/yyyy)